 For every relationship, boundaries have to be set & boundaries have to be respected.
 If the boundaries sound unreasonable, they need to be re-negotiated respectfully or the love will not survive.
 Boundaries cannot be over-stepped without re-negotiation where respect is present.

 In my experience, when compatibility and respect are properly balanced, communication issues are few and severe misunderstandings far in between.
 Apologies are genuine and forgiveness easy.
 A person who feels appreciated, loved & respected will be more forgiving.
 A person who feels unappreciated, unloved & disrespected is more antagonistic, bitter & unforgiving.

 For love to be enough, one has to feel that they belong with the other person.
 Totally.
 Like Lily & Marshall.
-So glued together that when a 3rd person even considers attacking, annoying, gossiping, looking down etc on one of you; the other jumps the 3rd person!
+So glued together that when a 3rd person even considers attacking, annoying, gossiping, looking down on one of you; the other jumps the 3rd person!
 Immediately & brutally.
-You have each others’ backs & you keep each others secrets.
-Your safety, well being and/or success is not more important that your partners.
+You have each other’s backs & you keep each other’s secrets.

 The answer may well be that you do not belong together.